 Critical ThinkingCategory: Team Performance

-Type: Team This is a New Competitive Event:
+Type: Individual or Team This is a New Competitive Event:

 Members will receive a case study related to a challenge or opportunity within their chapter.